PsycheShaman/databricks-terraform/README.md

 ### Features
 - Generates realistic property listings with attributes such as address, pricing, parking, and outside space.
 - Randomly updates or deletes existing listings.
-- Stores listings in an S3 bucket named `z-raw`.
+- Stores listings in an S3 bucket named `zoopla-raw`.

 ## Terraform